 My Name is Georgia by Jeanette Winter

 This book tells the story of artist Georiga O'Keefe - all 98 years of her life.
 It is quite a lengthy book (as you can imagine!) so better suited for a 6+ reader.
 Each page is like a gallery wall - illustrations are framed with large white borders.
 Some images float outside, like clouds or birds or flowers.
 If you are unfamiliar with O'Keeffe, much of her work is based in nature.
 Like any artist, she went through phases.
 Her very close up paintings of flowers are well know.
 She loved capturing animal skulls.
-And the sky.
 She loved the size of the sky and the clouds and the stars.
-And really just painting what she saw in nature, her way.
+Really, just painting what she saw in nature, her way.
 Which is the best part of the book.
 She didn't just copy what she saw, she tried to show it the way she saw it.
 Doesn't that make you think of kids and how they draw?
 Doesn't it make you wonder how they see their own art work when our grown up eyes can't always figure it out?

 Scroll down for:

 ⚈ 1 Play ideas ⚈ 2 Classroom Activities ⚈ 3 Links to more Resources

 We are in the process of adding activity details to this page.
 You can read our review on Instagram by clicking HERE and see some of the fun we had playing with the book HERE and HERE.